metapolator/metapolator/user-scenarios.md

  * side bearings defaults for these glyphs (only where this is required to make the script ‘work’ for its readers).

 ### scenario 5b

 _Extend: add a custom algorithm._

-You read all the way to the end, so you might like this [G+ post on how this was made](https://plus.google.com/101901813675356116026/posts/AHqYfD65hWo)
+You have read all the way to here at the end, so you might like this [G+ post on how this was made](https://plus.google.com/101901813675356116026/posts/AHqYfD65hWo)